Man standing and grasping his lower back in discomfort

 knee to chest

-• Start by lying on your back with your feet flat on the floor and your knees bent.
+• Lie on your back.
+Put your feet flat on the floor and bend your knees.

-• Slowly draw your right knee up towards your chest while keeping your left foot flat on the floor.
+• Draw your right knee up to your chest.
+Keep the left foot flat against the floor.

-• Hold this position for 15-30 seconds, ensuring that your lower back remains flat against the floor.
+• Hold for 15-30 seconds.
+Meanwhile, be sure to keep your lower back flat on the floor.

 For each leg, perform knee-to-chest five to ten times.